 The types of data that can be protected, but is not limited to, includes credit card numbers, passwords, social security numbers, phone numbers, address, bank accounts, and other information that’s deemed “confidential.”

 For the best results, you want to make sure you have both at-rest and in-transit data encryption.
 Knowing encryption works will bring it all together here.
 If you only have encryption on your disk, but not the network, things can start to go awry.
 A hacker would be able to hang out in the network traffic to help them gain access to your disk.
 In turn, your data would certainly be in hot water.
 This is why having the whole range covered will give you peace of mind, as it pertains to data encryption.

 Ultimately, if you and the business you are a part of do not have the correct data encryption protecting information, this will lead to some very problematic instances.
 Whether you have a data leak or sensitive material gets out, you and the business may be damaged in more ways than one.
 Think of economic disasters, brand disasters, and lack of customer faith.

 Another place that should be encrypted is anything that you back-up.
 If you own an external hard drive that you plug into your computer, it is crucial that data encryption for both at-rest and in-transit cover your bases as well.
 This is often overlooked because people do not use their backup files all that much.
 But, remember that it only takes one time for a hacker to get their hands in the cookie jar.
 Then, all your prized information will be out there for the taking.
 There will probably be nothing you can do about it either.

 Having data encryption is essential for any business, whether they are large or small.
-To protect your data and business material, having encryption at-rest and in-transit are the only way to keep hackers out of your information, as well as employees taking private information that needs to be left at work.
+To protect your data and business material, encryption at rest and in transit are the best way to prevent unauthorized users from accessing your data.